 Abbott Scholarship: Named for Leon M. Abbott, Sovereign Grand Commander (1921-1932).
-The applicant must be a child of a Scottish Rite Mason in the Northern Masonic Jurisdiction Abbott Scholarships provides financial support for the continuing undergraduate and graduate education of Scottish Rite Masons, young men and women from Scottish Rite families, and Masonic-related youth groups, DeMolay, Rainbow, Job’s Daughters.
-The recipient must be an undergraduate student attending an accredited college or university for the upcoming academic year.
-While all other scholarships require a B average, The Abbott has a minimum GPA of 2.75 on a 4.0 grade scale.
+The applicant must be a child of a Scottish Rite Mason in the Northern Masonic Jurisdiction Abbott Scholarships provides financial support for the continuing undergraduate education of Scottish Rite Masons; young men and women from Scottish Rite families, and Masonic-related youth groups, DeMolay, Rainbow, Job’s Daughters.
+The recipient must be attending an accredited college or university for the upcoming academic year.
+While all other scholarships require a B average, The Abbott Scholarship has a minimum GPA of 2.75 on a 4.0 grade scale.
 The applicant must be a child of a Scottish Rite Mason in the Northern Masonic Jurisdiction.

 Health Career Fields: Masonic relationship is not required.
-The recipient must intend to enter the field of health care.
-Health care includes (but is not limited to) nursing, physical or occupational therapy, radiology, anesthesiology, etc.
+The recipient must be applying to or currently enrolled in an accredited undergraduate healthcare program.
+Healthcare includes, but is not limited to, nursing, physical or occupational therapy, radiology, anesthesiology or pre-med,